valeman/Awesome_Math_Books/README.md

 166. 166.
 [Problems In Descriptive Geometry](https://archive.org/details/arustamov-problems-in-descriptive-geometry-mir-1972/mode/2up) Arustamov
 167. [Mathematics Its Contents Methods And Meaning Vol 1 2 and 3](https://archive.org/details/MathematicsItsContentsMethodsAndMeaningVol3/Mathematics-%20its%20contents%20methods%20and%20meaning%20Vol%201/mode/2up)
 by Aleksandrov, Kolmogorov and Lavren'iev
+168. [Solving Problems In Algebra And Trigonometry](https://archive.org/details/LitivinenkoMordkovichSolvingProblemsInAlgebraAndTrigonometryMir1988) by V. Litvinenko; A. Mordkovich